Table of Contents

 3. High Dam ( over 300 feet)

-1. Gravity dams are highly suitable in narrow valleys.
+1. It is highly suitable in narrow valleys.

 2. The maintenance cost is relatively lower.